NealMatta/udemy-react-2023-playground/17 Forms User Input/notes.md

 -   Basically there's built in validation that you can add to inputs

-# 260. Building & Using a Reusable Input Component
+# 262. Creating a Custom useInput Hook

--
+-   Need a custom hook because we're using state